Manage query pipeline configurations for commerce catalog content

 Your index contains several items pertaining to the unfortunately named ACME CTRLR game controller (user manuals, troubleshooting articles, etc.).

-Usage analytics reports indicate that a sizable portion of end users who are obviously looking for information on this product in your Coveo-powered community portal are actually searching for acme pad, and not getting any relevant results.
+usage analytics reports indicate that a sizable portion of end users who are obviously looking for information on this product in your Coveo-powered community portal are actually searching for acme pad, and not getting any relevant results.

 To address the issue, you create a thesaurus rule that includes acme ctrlr when acme pad is part of the user’s query.